Most government grants go to eligible nonprofit organizations, not to individuals. If you are an individual grantseeker, please click here.

-Grants.gov is the official government site for information on federal grants and funding.
+For federal grants and funding, Grants.gov is the official site.
 Managed by the U.S. Department of Health and Human Services, the site offers a database of more than 1,000 grant programs administered by 26 federal grantmaking agencies, searchable by agency, category, eligibility or CFDA number.
 Users can also browse listings of grant opportunities by agency or category.

 Grants.gov offers an overview of the grant application process, as well as answers to frequently asked questions and other resources.
-Organizations and individuals must register in order to apply for funding through Grants.gov.
+Organizations and individuals must register to apply for funding through Grants.gov.

 Things to consider before applying for government funding:

-- Since government funding programs and priorities change frequently, it is a good idea to call or e-mail the appropriate agency contact person to obtain the most up-to-date information on funding guidelines and application information.
+- Government funding programs and priorities change frequently.
+It's a good idea to call or email the appropriate agency contact person for the most up-to-date information on funding guidelines and application information.

 - Government grant applications often have strict content and formatting guidelines.
-Be sure to follow any instructions closely, especially deadlines for submission.
+Be sure to follow any instructions closely, especially deadlines.

 - Government grants nearly always have detailed reporting requirements.
 Keep careful records in case you are audited.